Skip to main content

 Kincaid's Position and Policy Priorities

 Protecting women and children from sex offenders is not a talking point for this campaign.
-It is a genuine priority one that connects directly to the broader Women's Safety and Fairness Agenda that defines this campaign's approach to public safety.
+It is a genuine priority one .
+That connects directly to the broader Women's Safety and Fairness Agenda.
+The agenda that defines this campaign's approach to public safety.

 Sex offender residency reform is primarily a state policy issue.
-Washington's legislature has the authority to act and has not done so with the urgency this issue demands.
-As a member of Congress, I cannot directly mandate state law but I can use the tools available at the federal level to push for change and raise the cost of inaction.
+Washington's legislature has the authority to close the supervision expiration gap and has not done so with the urgency this issue demands.
+As a member of Congress I cannot directly mandate state law.
+But I can use the tools available at the federal level to push for change and raise the cost of inaction.

 What Parents in WA-01 Can Do Right Now

-• Search the Washington State Patrol Sex Offender Registry for detailed local information and Level 3 offender notifications in your area.
+Search the Washington State registered sex offender information site for detailed local information and Level 3 offender notifications in your area.

-• Contact your state legislators not your congressional representative and demand that Washington adopt statewide residency restrictions for Level 2 and Level 3 offenders near schools, parks, and childcare facilities.
+Contact your state legislators and demand that Washington adopt statewide residency restrictions for Level 2 and Level 3 offenders near schools, parks and childcare facilities that remain in force after supervision ends.

 The Bottom Line

 Washington State knows which sex offenders pose the greatest risk to children.
 It classifies them.
 It notifies communities about them.
-And then it allows them to live wherever they choose including next door to a school.
+It even restricts where some of them can live but only until their supervision ends.
+Then it allows them to live wherever they choose including next door to a school.

 That is not a policy.
-That is a failure dressed up in bureaucratic language.
+That is a protection with an expiration date, dressed up in bureaucratic language.

 Protecting children from high risk sex offenders is not a politically complicated idea.
 It is not an ideological question.
-It is a basic obligation of government one that Washington State has not met, and one that far too few elected officials are willing to say plainly.
+It is a basic obligation of government one that Washington State has not fully met.
+And one that far too few elected officials seem to care about.

-Kincaid is a moderate, common-sense Democrat and official candidate for Congress in Washington's 1st Congressional District.
-The campaign is focused on practical solutions for public safety, healthcare, economic fairness, and the protection of women and children.
+Kincaid is an official candidate for Congress in Washington's 1st Congressional District.
+The campaign is focused on practical solutions for public safety, healthcare, economic fairness and the protection of women and children.

 Paid for by Kincaid for Congress.